thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 21 May 2023
+### Daily Rundown on Monday, 22 May 2023

-- The average temperature today is 15.86˚C;
+- The average temperature today is 17.64˚C;
-- With highs of 16.8˚C and lows of 5.91˚C.
+- With highs of 18.82˚C and lows of 7.28˚C.
-- You can expect overcast clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->